adamnicolaspelletier/site-dir-mutagenesis-oligos/README.md

 Simple and efficient.

+Requirements:
+  - Python Libraries :

+	Pandas (+ Numpy)
+	BioPython

+ - Exon FASTA sequences for genes or transcripts of interest.
+ - List of transcripts to include in analysis
+ - Variant info (Name, Position, Strand) as supplied in docs/ex_snvinfo.txt

-Use the -h flag for further options
+Use the -h flag for further options and help

+BUGS:
+If you find a bug or have a suggestion please end your informations to adam.nicolas.pelletier@gmail.com